Bringing the Old Quay back into use

 A Home for Luggers

-Once the structural and fittings work has been completed to make the old quay and harbour workable for the maintenance of small fishing boats, the Old Harbour will also provide a safe haven and home for the local lugger fleet.
+Once the structural and fittings work has been completed to make the old quay and harbour workable for the maintenance of small fishing boats, the Old Quay will also provide a safe haven and home for the local lugger fleet.

 The Cornish Maritime Trust